Absolventa/emarsys-rb/README.md

 All Emarsys predefined system fields are prefixed with an underscore, e.g. '_firstname' or '_revenue' in order to not clash with individual mappings.

-### Mapping Country IDs from ISO 3166-1 alpha-2 country codes
+### Mapping Country IDs from ISO country codes

-A utility method is provided to map to Emarsys internal country IDs.
+A utility method is provided to map to Emarsys internal country IDs from ISO 3166-1 alpha-2 two-letter country codes.
 You can pass a symbol or a string, and case is ignored.

 ```ruby
 >> Emarsys::Country.from_iso('GB')